Wheel of Fortune (British game show): Revival series

 The final round is played in a "speed-up" format, with the amount spun on the host's final spin being the value of each consonant.
 Whoever has the highest total winnings after the final round is declared the winner, and plays a bonus round similar to earlier in the show.
 This time, the bonus round is played for cash, with the prize determined by spinning a smaller wheel, similar to that of the American version, containing 24 envelopes with values ranging from £10,000 (Note: For the first three episodes: £15,000.) to £50,000.

 In the second series in 2025, some minor tweaks have been made.
 All toss-up puzzles are worth £500 in all four rounds, but if a contestant answers all three in one round, their winnings are doubled to £3,000.
 From round three, a "Wild Card" is added to the wheel, if the contestant lands on that space and gives a correct letter, they take the card and immediately earn an extra £500 to their round score, and the "Wild Card" allows them to pick an extra consonant at any time during the game, including the final bonus round should they get that far.
-Finally, from round five, the Prize tokens are replaced with a "Double or Nothing" gamble.
+Finally, from round four, the Prize tokens are replaced with a "Double or Nothing" gamble.
 If a contestant lands on one of those two spaces and gives a correct letter, they can decide whether to take the gamble or play on.
 If they choose to take the gamble and reveal a "Double", their entire round score is doubled immediately, but if they reveal a "Nothing", they are bankrupted immediately and lose control of the wheel.

+In the third series in 2026, the "Wild Card" space is on the wheel from round one and a new "Bankrupt" shield has been added.
+Should the contestant land on that space and gives a correct letter, they can take the shield and should they land on a bankrupt space, they can decide whether or not to use the shield, allowing them to protect their current round score and keep control of the wheel.
+The "Bankrupt" shield can only be used once during the game if earned.